TomKrauss/pks-edit/doc/manual/document_types.md

 ```

 The following properties describe a document type:
-- `name` a descriptive name used as a reference e.g. in the UI of PKS-Edit
+- `name` a descriptive name used as a reference e.g. in the UI of PKS Edit
-- `description` documents the purpose of the document type and is also displayed in the file-selector of PKS-Edit to help selecting documents
+- `description` documents the purpose of the document type and is also displayed in the file-selector of PKS Edit to help selecting documents
   of the given type.
 - `grammar` will be matched with a **grammar file** named `$grammar.grammar.json`, which describes the [grammar](grammar.md) of the documents
   of the given type.
 Is also used as the primary `language` name of the programming language of the given documents.